 - Smear oil all over the rava dosa and also at the corners of the dosa.

 - Cook the bottom side of the dosa well until it turns crisp brown.
 The base should cook well and when lifted to check should appear crispy brown in color.
 If the base is still white, wait for the dosa to cook more before taking it out.
-This dosa is cooked only one side that is the base as it cannot be flipped.
+This dosa is cooked only on one side that is the base as it cannot be flipped.
 If flipped the dosa breaks into pieces.

-- When the base is completely cooked and the top side of the dosa too apears to have cooked then it is a sign to remove the dosa.
+- When the base is completely cooked and the top side of the dosa too appears to have cooked then it is a sign to remove the dosa.
 Fold the sooji dosa and take it out.
 Try to make dosa in a similar way with the rest of the batter.
-Always mix the batter while making the next dosa prevent batter settling at the bottom and leaving the watery batter on the top.
+Always mix the batter while making the next dosa to prevent batter from settling at the bottom and leaving the watery batter on the top.

 - Serve hot with chutney with groundnut chutney or coconut chutney etc...